 Lindsay spent three seasons with the MacEwan Griffins followed by two years with the University of Alberta Pandas Women's Hockey team.

 After graduating with a Bachelor of Education from the University of Alberta, Lindsay pursued a career in education and currently works for Edmonton Public Schools teaching high school math.
 Lindsay has been an Assistant Coach with the MacEwan University Griffins Women's Hockey Team since 2009, helping them win league championships in 2017 and 2018.
-Lindsay also is a co-owner of High Tempo Hockey Camps which is an all female hockey school.
+Lindsay is also a co-owner of High Tempo Hockey Camps which is an all-female hockey school.